oxylabs/selenium-proxy-integration-java/README.md

 countrySpecificIPDemo("DE");
 ```

-The value of this parameter is a case-insensitive country code in two-letter 3166-1 alpha-2 format.
-For example, `DE` for Germany, `GB` for the United Kingdom, etc. For more details, see Oxylabs’ documentation.
+The value of this parameter is a case-insensitive country code in two-letter [3166-1 alpha-2 format](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+For example, `DE` for
+Germany, `GB` for the United Kingdom, etc. For more details, see Oxylabs’[documentation](https://developers.oxylabs.io/residential-proxies/?java#select-country).

 ## Understanding the Code